America votes: What might a Republican victory mean for Europe?

 Trade and competition: more 'America First'?

 Relations between Washington and Brussels have certainly thawed under Joe Biden's time in office compared to that of his predecessor.
-But the warm words and unity on Ukraine bely underlying tensions.
+But the warm words and unity on Ukraine belie underlying tensions.

 There is frustration in EU circles that the president has not moved further from Donald Trump on trade and competition, and that in some respects the US has continued to pursue the "America First" agenda.